 I personally like to keep my workouts as short as possible.
 I urge you to time your workouts.
 For example, if 90 total reps takes you 15 minutes, and you built up your workout to 200 total reps, but that’s taking you over 45 minutes, then you need to figure out how to get more work done in a shorter period of time.

-Is there a bodyweight exercise that you can take out?
+Is there an exercise that you can take out?
 Can you reduce you rest periods between each set?
 Can you add in an intensity technique to make your workouts move faster?
 In other words, adding volume works, but don’t make your workouts too long.

 - Elevated Pushup